Hackers News Hackers News

 For WP Squared (WP2) deployments, the patched version is 136.1.7.

-2. Verify the build version with /usr/local/cpanel/cpanel -V and restart cpsrvd: /scripts/restartsrv_cpsrvd
+• Verify the updated build version with /usr/local/cpanel/cpanel -V and restart cpsrvd via /scripts/restartsrv_cpsrvd.

-3. Manually update pinned or auto-update-disabled servers — these will not receive the patch automatically and represent the highest-risk systems in any environment
+• Manually update any servers with pinned versions or disabled auto-updates, as these will not receive the patch automatically and pose the highest risk.

-4. If patching is not immediately possible, apply one of these mitigations:
+• If immediate patching is not feasible, implement one of the following temporary mitigations:

-• Stop cpsrvd and cpdavd services entirely via WHM API commands
+• Completely stop the cpsrvd and cpdavd services using WHM API commands.

-Servers running unsupported cPanel versions that are not eligible for the current patch should be treated as compromised until proven otherwise and escalated for emergency version upgrades.
+• Treat servers running unsupported cPanel versions (not eligible for the current patch) as compromised until proven otherwise, and prioritize an emergency upgrade to a supported version.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.